SIR Connect Code of Conduct

 Additional Rules to Note

 - No Spam – Spamming and trolling on SIR Connect will not be allowed.
-This includes using the forum email and Private message (PM) system to spam other members.
-If you receive PM spam, please email it to firstname.lastname@example.org .
+This includes using the Site email and private message (PM) system to spam other members.
+If you receive PM spam, please email it to email@example.com .

-- Advertising – Do not advertise or promote any products or services via affiliate links either on the board or through private messaging.
+- Advertising – Do not advertise or promote any products or services via affiliate links, either on the Site’s message board or through private messaging.
 This includes referrals/invites to join other message boards or communities or any promotion to a website with intent to siphon traffic or make a profit.

 The Legal Stuff

-This site is provided as a service for the members of the Society of Intervention Radiology (SIR) and SIR Foundation.
-Except when specifically noted, any views or opinions expressed on the SIR Connect forums, blogs, or member-contributed resources, are those of the individual contributors.
+Except when specifically noted, any views or opinions expressed on this Site and its related forums, blogs, or member-contributed resources are those of the individual contributors.
+No SIR member or staff may purport to speak on behalf of SIR or the SIR Foundation, either on this Site or in any other public forum, without the prior written consent of the SIR President or Executive Director, respectively.
 The views and posted comments do not necessarily reflect those of SIR and/or SIR Foundation.
 SIR and SIR Foundation aim to provide quality and accurate information, but we make no claims, promises or guarantees about the accuracy, completeness, or adequacy of the information contained in or linked to on the Community site.

 Considering the real-time nature of the discussion forums, it is impossible for us to review messages or confirm the validity of information posted before it appears on the forums.
 SIR and SIR Foundation does not vouch for or warrant the accuracy, completeness or usefulness of any message, and is not responsible for the contents of any message.
 We cannot ensure prompt removal of offending posts.

-In order to preserve a climate that encourages both civil and fruitful dialogue, we reserve the right to delete posts and suspend or terminate membership in this community for anyone who violate these rules.
+In order to preserve a climate that encourages both civil and fruitful dialogue, we reserve the right to delete posts and suspend or terminate access to this Site for anyone who violate these rules.

-SIR and SIR Foundation owns all right, title, and interest in any and all materials posted on this site that have been created by SIR and SIR Foundation and are subject to copyrights owned by SIR and SIR Foundation unless indicated otherwise.
-SIR and SIR Foundation hereby provides limited permission for users of this site to reproduce, retransmit, or reprint, for such user's personal use only, part or all of any document on this site.
-All other reproduction, retransmission, or reprinting of all or part of any document found on this site is expressly prohibited, unless SIR and SIR Foundation has expressly granted its prior consent to so reproduce, retransmit, or reprint the material.
+SIR and SIR Foundation own all right, title, and interest in any and all materials posted on this site that have been created by SIR and SIR Foundation and are subject to copyrights owned by SIR and SIR Foundation unless indicated otherwise.
+SIR and SIR Foundation hereby provide limited permission for users of this Site to reproduce, retransmit, or reprint, for such user's personal use only, part or all of any document on this site.
+All other reproduction, retransmission, or reprinting of all or part of any document found on this Site is expressly prohibited, unless SIR or SIR Foundation has expressly granted its prior consent to so reproduce, retransmit, or reprint the material.
 All other rights are reserved.

-Medical information published here by SIR and SIR Foundation or by any participant is not intended to replace consultation with a qualified health care provider.
+Medical information published here by SIR and SIR Foundation or by any participant is for educational purposes only and is not intended to constitute medical advice, nor does it replace consultation with a qualified health care provider.
 Please consult an appropriate health care provider for such guidance.
-SIR and SIR Foundation does not answer specific medical questions or refer persons to specific health care providers.
+SIR and SIR Foundation do not answer specific medical questions or refer persons to specific health care providers.

 All information collected from SIR and SIR Foundation members will be used solely for membership purposes and will not be disclosed to third-parties without the express written consent from the member.